bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 https://github.com/bernie-skipole/inditest/blob/main/gui/vkprint.py

-vkprint.py only depends on 'valkey' available from Pypi.
+vkprint.py depends on 'valkey' available from Pypi and only uses synchronous Python.
 Several Valkey servers could be populated each using vkclient.py to make connections to your INDI service, and each Valkey server could 'fan out' to multiple displays enabling a large number of displays to show instrument values.

 Example GUI client